-Summary: Electric forklifts are becoming more attractive as battery costs decline, and customers continue to seek fuel-saving and maintenance benefits.
+Summary: Electric forklifts are becoming more attractive as battery costs decline and customers continue to seek fuel-saving and maintenance benefits.
 It doesn’t mean that IC forklifts are no longer relevant.
-Deciding which option is ideal depends on the intended use for the lift trucks and the operating environment.
+Deciding which option is ideal depends on the intended use for the forklift and the operating environment.

 - Lithium-ion battery technology continues to evolve.
-Lithium-ion eliminates the need for watering and can be charged much more quickly than lead-acid batteries.
+Almost every Toyota electric forklift has one or more compatible lithium-ion batteries on the market.
+Lithium-ion eliminates the need for watering and charges much more quickly than lead-acid batteries.
 It also eliminates the need to remove the battery from the truck while still maintaining the use of that truck in a multi-shift application.
-Almost every Toyota electric forklift has one or more compatible lithium-ion batteries on the market.

-- Electric forklifts may be as much as 75% less expensive to operate than propane fuel
+- An electric forklift may be as much as 75% less expensive to operate than propane fuel.

 - Designed for easy access for maintenance and have fewer moving parts to maintain and repair

-- A tighter turn radius allows electric forklifts to operate in smaller areas
+- A tighter turn radius allows an electric forklift to operate in smaller areas.

-- Advancements are being made to make electric forklifts more suitable for outdoor use.
-Toyota’s 3-wheel electric and 80-volt pneumatic models are designed to protect critical forklift components from potential damage due to water intrusion.
+- Advancements make electric forklifts more suitable for outdoor use.
+Toyota’s 3-wheel electric and 80-volt pneumatic models protect critical forklift components from potential damage due to water intrusion.

-- The initial investment for electric forklifts is more than the upfront cost of an IC vehicle
+- The initial investment for an electric forklift is more than the upfront cost of an IC vehicle.

 - Requires technical skill and a significant amount of installation time